neoaksa/HPC/1.Random Select/Readme.md

  ![img](./imges/eff.png)

- python is much easier coding than C, there are bunch of existing libaries written by cpython we can use.
+ python is much easier coding than C, there are bunch of existing libaries written by cython we can use.

+ ## Prolbem
+ How to split the data and balance threads is a problem in this case.
+If N is not divisible by thread number, there will be an issue to generate randomly numbers in each thread since the probability in different threads is not equal.